-The Regional Level manages and coordinates information and resources among operational areas within the mutual aid region designated and between the operational areas and the state level.
+The Regional Level manages and coordinates information and resources among operational areas within the mutual aid region.
 This level, along with the state level, coordinates overall state agency support for emergency response activities.

 There are three CalOES Administrative Regions (Inland, Coastal, and Southern) in California.
 There are six Mutual Aid Regions for fire and general mutual aid coordination.